batulr/angular_beginner/README.md

 Once the project runs on the port 4200, go to the parent component by attaching /parent in the url, where using @Input() and @Output(), fruit names can be added from the parent to the child component.
 Next, in the validate component which can be reached by adding/validate to the url, the value of the selected radio button is displayed.
+The app folder contains another module named todo, which has the view component wherein the ng-directives are used by displaying an example.
+To navigate there, type '/todo/view' in the URL.

 ## Further help